ebellocchia/bip_utils/readme/cardano.md

 For this reason, the *CardanoByronLegacySeedGenerator* class shall be used to generate the seed.\
 The BIP32 derivation scheme is implemented by the *CardanoByronLegacyBip32* class.

-The legacy addresses contains the derivation path encrypted using the ChaCha20-Poly1305 algorithm, using a key that is derived from the master public key and chain code.\
+The legacy addresses contains the derivation path encrypted using the ChaCha20-Poly1305 algorithm.
+The encryption key is derived from the master public key and chain code.\
-For handling this, the *CardanoByronLegacy* class shall be used, which can be constructed either from a seed or a *CardanoByronLegacyBip32* class instance, which allows construction from public/private key bytes or extended keys.
+This is automatically handled by the *CardanoByronLegacy* class that can be constructed either from a seed or a *CardanoByronLegacyBip32* class instance, which allows construction from public/private key bytes or extended keys.
 The returned public/private keys are *Bip32PublicKey*/*Bip32PrivateKey* objects.